henry4sfdc/lightning-newbie/hello-salesforce1.markdown

 <img src="images/lightning-component-simple-app.png" width="600px" />

-Next, let's make style it.
+Next, let's style it.
 Select the "Style" element on the right, and replace the default with this CSS.

 {% highlight css %}
 .THIS {